DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world2.md

 "Hm?
 To me?"

-Fairin beckoned him step outside of tent.
+Farin beckoned him step outside of tent.
 It was quite unusual for this female warrior to call anyone, other than Jeanne, by name.

 "I'll be standing guard outside to make sure to keep unwanted company awway."